alex-cres/vacation-project/README.md

 Features
 ----------

- # A mailing integration for approval of event
+ # A mailing integration for approval of event.
- # In-place Add/Edit/View of events in pop-up
+ # In-place Add/Edit/View of events in pop-up.
- # Different colors of events based on their status
+ # Different colors of events based on their status.
- # Vacation creation
+ # Vacation creation.
- # Counter for used days
+ # Counter for used days.
- # Submission and Cancel
+ # Submission and Cancel.

 Benefits
 ----------

- # No need to add content type and import views template
+ # No need to add content type and import views template.
- # Easy to add events (if a user permits)
+ # Easy to add events (if a user permits).
- # Events status can be easily identified with the color of events
+ # Events status can be easily identified with the color of events.

 Dependency